Lightning-AI/LitServe/README.md

 # Get started
+LitServe is an inference server for AI/ML models that is minimal and highly scalable.

-LitServe consists of 2 very simple, minimal but powerful APIs - the LitAPI and the LitServer.
+It has 2 simple, minimal APIs - LitAPI and LitServer.

 ## Implement a server
 Here's a hello world example: